4 Ways Recruiting Budgets Will Change Over the Next Year

 November 18, 2020

 Last year we released our first Future of Recruiting report, sharing predictions about what recruiting would look like over the next five years.
 At the time, no one could have predicted that a world-changing event was right around the corner.
-While COVID-19 has only accelerated many of the trends predicted in the original report, its economic repercussions have profoundly impacted the way recruiters operate, especially when it comes to budget allocation.
+While COVID-19 has only accelerated many of the trends predicted in the original report, its economic repercussions have profoundly impacted the way recruiters operate, especially when it comes to recruitment budget allocation.

-To get a better sense of COVID-19’s impact on resources, in the latest edition of the report, we asked more than 1,500 global talent professionals how they expect their organization’s recruiting budget to change.
+To get a better sense of COVID-19’s impact on resources, in the latest edition of the report, we asked more than 1,500 global talent professionals how they expect their organization’s recruitment budget to change.
 The report’s findings reveal where some companies may be increasing or decreasing their spend, and how priorities are shifting.

 Here are the biggest takeaways from the data: